 Rynecki began drawing at an early age.
 According to family lore, he used to use chalk, or sometimes paint when he had some, to draw figures on the floor and walls of his home.
 According to a memoir written by his son, George, “Not once was he actually beaten for breaking the commandment, ‘Thou shalt not create images’.”
 Moshe once explained his drive to paint to his son.
 He told him, “God gave me talent and I truly don’t believe in breaking that natural trend.
 I simply have to do it.
 If He wouldn’t want me to paint, I wouldn’t have that tremendous urge and desire to immortalize on paper or canvas what I see.
 I simply am a writer of sorts—instead of words, I leave my messages in pictures.
 I don’t feel to trespass the Bible’s saying about images.”

 Although Rynecki probably would have preferred to go straight to an art school, he first had to complete his Jewish education at a yeshiva.
 He did this, and then went on to a Russian middle school, which was a prerequisite to acceptance at the Warsaw Academy of Art.
 According to a book published in 1965 about the History of the Warsaw Academy of Art, “Moszek Rynecki” attended the academy during the 1906/1907 school year.
 Moshe would have been in his mid 20s during this time period.
 [Note: In October 2013 the Rynecki family learned of the existence of a single handwritten page Moshe wrote in Yiddish about his life.
 It is a short biography that tells a bit more about his art education.
 You can see the letter, and read the translation and notes about the content of the letter in the blog post: "In Moshe Rynecki’s Own Words – A Bio"]

 At age 17, Moshe was married off to Perla (also sometimes referred to as Pearl or Paula) Mittelsbach, the daughter of a Warsaw family of some means.
 They married, and while Perla was left to oversee the household and to run a small store (that store was located on Krucza Street), Moshe painted.
 The store, which sold writing materials, books, and paintings supplies for artists, provided the family with an income.
-At about the same time the store opened, Perla gave birth to a daughter.
+At about the same time the store opened, Perla gave birth to a daughter (Bronislawa).
 About a year and a half later she gave birth to a son, George.